U.S.-backed Yemeni troops attack al Qaeda in southern state

 Al Qaeda in the Arabian Peninsula (AQAP) has taken advantage of a civil war pitting the Houthi movement against the Saudi-backed government of President Abd-Rabbu Mansour Hadi to try to widen its control and influence in Yemen.

-"Since early morning on Thursday, Yemeni troops and Hadrami (from Hadramout province) Elite Forces, with U.S. and UAE backing, moved to smash elements of the terrorist organizations, especially AQAP," WAM reported.
+"Since early morning on Thursday, Yemeni troops and Hadrami (from Hadramout province) Elite Forces, with U.S. and UAE backing, moved to smash elements of the terrorist organisations, especially AQAP," WAM reported.

 WAM did not say what kind of support the UAE and U.S. militaries had provided or give details on the outcome of the raids.